timayres/3DL_scripts/README.md

 When you use the 3DP apps they will prompt you for this metadata if it is needed but is not found; it is added to all output files automatically.
 You can also easily add it to your files with the 3DP_rename app.

 ##Units
 Model units are assumed to be in mm.
-This is true even if the file type specifies the units (such as X3D files, which are defined to be in meters).
+This is true even if the file type specifies the units (such as x3d files, which are defined to be in meters).
 These units are reflected in the output of all measurements (length, area & volume), although in practice all operations are unitless.

 ##Supported file types
 The following two file types and options are primarily supported:

 - [obj](https://en.wikipedia.org/wiki/Wavefront_.obj_file) - for models with color texture data (UV mapping).
 Obj is a nice format, easily human readable, and enjoys widespread support (second only to stl).
 - [stl](https://en.wikipedia.org/wiki/STL_%28file_format%29) - for geometry data only (no color).
-Stl has the absolutely widest support.
-Note that there are some color extensions to stl, however these are not widely support, and we do not attempt to support them either.
+Stl has the widest support.
+Note that there are some color extensions to stl, however these are not widely supported and we do not attempt to support them either.
 If you want color IMO you're better off using a better format.

 Additional formats supported in some way: